List of Scooby-Doo characters: Brad Chiles and Judy Reeves

-Bradley "Brad" Chiles and his wife Judy Reeves are members of the original Mystery Incorporated and the birth parents of Fredrick Jones Jr. When Mayor Fred Jones Sr. abducts Fred to keep Brad and Judy from returning to Crystal Cove, the two continue to live their lives under secret identities for as the famous Sternum and Sternum, a couple who invent traps and help mystery solvers.
-Upon Mayor Jones' arrest, the two return to Crystal Cove apparently to reunite with Fred, but are really after the Conquistador treasure and have no care or concern for their son.
-They also have a dog named Nova, whom Scooby is instantly smitten with.
-They are Fred and Daphne's old Mystery Incorporated counterparts, respectively.
+Bradley "Brad" Chiles and Judy Reeves (voiced by Tim Matheson and Tia Carrere as adults, Nolan North and Kari Wahlgren as young adults) are members of the original Mystery Incorporated and the birth parents of Fred Jr. When Fred Jones Sr. abducts Fred to keep Brad and Judy from returning to Crystal Cove, the two continue to live their lives under secret identities as the Sternums, a couple who invent traps and help mystery solvers.